MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-add-nano-hyper-v.md

 ---
-title: Add a Nano Server as a Hyper-V host in VMM
+title: Add a Nano server as a Hyper-V host in VMM
 description: This article describes how to add a Nano server to the VMM fabric as a Hyper-V host or VM
 author:  rayne-wiselman
 manager:  cfreemanwa